 What is Cord Blood and Cryo-Cell’s Umbilical Cord Blood Banking service?

 Umbilical cord blood is the blood that remains in the vein of the umbilical cord and placenta at the time of birth.
 Cord blood is rich in stem cells and Cryo-Cell’s umbilical cord blood service collects processes and cryogenically preserves these cells for potential medical use.
-Umbilical cord blood stem cells have been used to treat nearly 80 diseases with over 25,000 transplants worldwide.
-What is cord blood banking – it’s your investment in your child’s possible future medical needs.
+Umbilical cord blood stem cells have been used to treat nearly 80 diseases with over 30,000 transplants worldwide.
+Banking cord blood is a means to safeguard and invest in your family's future health.